saylordotorg/course_hist302/Unit06.md

+---
+layout: default
+title: "HIST302: Medieval Europe"
+course_description: "An introductory survey of the history of the European Middle Ages and Renaissance.
+Analyzes Europe’s transformation from a feudal society to an early modern world of commercial and monarchical states."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Medieval Society** <span id="6"></span>
 **Medieval society was characterized by three “estates:” the nobles, the clergy, and the commoners.
 As one author of the time put it: “some